aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/VenusBoss.md

     - 1: Set when using the arm sweep move which allows to play the `ArmSweep` animation clip on `extraanims[1]` (the arm of `VenusGuardian` facing the camera) when the animstate is 102
     - 2: Set when using the grounded seeds throw move or flying in the air move which allows to play the `ArmHold` animation clip on all `extraanims` (both arms of `VenusGuardian`) when the animstate is 100 or 102
 - `data[1]`: A phase tracker.
 There are 3 possible states:
     - 0: The initial state.
-Nothing special happens until `hp` / `maxhp` floored is 0.65 or lower (65% or less `hp` remaining).
+Nothing special happens until [HPPercent](../../Actors%20states/HPPercent.md) is 0.65 or lower.
 On the first actor turn this happens, the first phase transition happens (more details in the pre logic section) and the value is set to 1
-    - 1: The second state reached when `hp` / `maxhp` floored reached 0.65 or lower.
-The value will stay at this state until `hp` / `maxhp` floored is 0.375 or lower (37.5% or less `hp` remaining) where the second phase transition happens (more details in the pre logic section) as well as using the enemy summon move for this actor turn.
+    - 1: The second state reached when [HPPercent](../../Actors%20states/HPPercent.md) reached 0.65 or lower.
+The value will stay at this state until [HPPercent](../../Actors%20states/HPPercent.md) is 0.375 or lower where the second phase transition happens (more details in the pre logic section) as well as using the enemy summon move for this actor turn.
 The value is then set to 2
     - 2: The last state.
 This value can no longer influence the action logic from now on when set to it
 - `data[2]`: This value is UNUSED